 - Glacier NP – Montana

-If I Thru Hiked the CDT again
+If I hiked the CDT Again

 If I were Thru Hiking the CDT again what would I do differently?

-Firstly, I would prefer to be Thru Hiking the CDT southbound.
+Firstly, I would prefer to be Thru-Hiking the CDT southbound.
 It offers a better chance of success for the hiker who has a bit of trail fitness.

 Secondly, I would send more food boxes with nutritious meals to some of the small towns in Idaho and Montana.